 The Committee on Foreign Investment in the United States (CFIUS) has the authority to review certain foreign investment transactions to determine the effect of such transactions on the national security of the United States.
 CFIUS can review any transaction that could result in foreign control of a US business, certain types of non-controlling but non-passive investments by a foreign person in a US business and certain real estate transactions.
 With limited exceptions, filing with CFIUS is voluntary, although closing a transaction that is within CFIUS's jurisdiction without its approval entails the risk that CFIUS subsequently imposes conditions or, in extreme cases, forces a divestiture.
-Certain transactions that involve (1) a US business that deals with critical technology or (2) a foreign investor that is substantially owned by a foreign government must be notified to CFIUS at least 30 days prior to closing.
+Certain transactions that is substantially owned by a foreign government must be notified to CFIUS at least 30 days prior to closing.
 CFIUS regularly reviews financial services M&A transactions, particularly where the US business in question deals with large amounts of sensitive personal data or is considered to be critical infrastructure.